laravives/TFM_GPR109A-B_SCREENING_IA/README.md

 This repository contains the computational scripts developed for the TFM:

-**“Comparative Computational Modeling of GPR109A/B Complexes with Small Molecules Using Virtual Screening and Artificial Intelligence Methods.”**
+**"Comparative Computational Modeling of GPR109A/B Complexes with Small Molecules: Physics-Based Methods versus Artificial Intelligence Approaches”**

 ## Project Overview